bluebird75/luaunit/doc/index.rst

     Ran 3 tests in 0.003 seconds, 3 successes, 0 failures, 4 non-selected
     OK

 You can also combine test selection and test exclusion.
-See :ref:`including-excluding-tests`
+See `Flexible test selection`_

 Conclusion
 ==========